typedb/typedb-docs/0001-typedb/02-dev/02-schema.md

 undefine subject owns credential;
 ```

-The query above removes ownership of the attribute type `object-type` from the entity type `object`.
+The query above removes ownership of the attribute type `credential` from the entity type `subject`.
 So that instances
-of `object` type will not have an ability to have ownership over instances of `object-type` anymore.
+of `subject` type will not have an ability to have ownership over instances of `credential` anymore.

 <div class="note">
 [Important]